DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 `OWASP Foundation.
 (2021).
 OWASP Top Ten Project. https://owasp.org/Top10/`

-# 5. HTTP response codes
+# 5. HTTP RESPONSE CODES

 **HTTP response codes** are standardized status codes returned by web servers to indicate the result of a client request.
 They are three-digit codes that provide information about the status of the requested resource or the outcome of the server's attempt to satisfy the client's request.

 This cheatsheet provides information about:
 - class of the response code;
 - number;
-- meaning/function
+- meaning/function.

 Each HTTP response code is composed of a numeric code and a descriptive phrase, separated by a space.
 The first digit of the numeric code indicates the response class, while the second and third digits indicate more granular information about the status of the response.